"A man-made disaster:" Oregon's new governor tackles housing - Local News 8

 “It’s more than just the housing unit itself,” said Andy Mendenhall, CEO of Central City Concern, a housing and homeless services nonprofit in Portland.
 “It’s the housing unit, plus the supportive services to help folks remain engaged with their health care, their behavioral health care, and help navigate them and create community, so that folks can engage in healthier behaviors.”

-Kotek will also ask lawmakers when the legislative session starts next week to approve $130 million in emergency funding to help people move off the streets.
+Kotek will also ask lawmakers to approve $130 million in emergency funding to help people move off the streets.
+The legislative session starts next week.

 Democrats still control both chambers of the Legislature but lost their three-fifths supermajority in November’s election, meaning they will need some Republican support to raise revenue through taxes.